wouterken/itsi/gems/server/lib/itsi/server/config/options/workers.md

 ```

 To maximize performance, it's typical to increase number of workers
-to match the number of CPU cores available on your system.
+to be at or near the number of CPU cores available on your system.

+However, note hyperthreads and efficiency cores may impact this and using every available core is not
+always the most effective choice.

 ## Command Line
 You can also override the number of workers using either the `-w` or workers `--workers` command line option.